Mohamed-Taha-Essa/Django-Amazone-Clone/learning.md

   -  using django bootstrap5 .
   -  render form manual for every field (lose django validation ).
   -  inside djngo form(but in my way i don't have django form) customize on forms.py and give it css classes.
+-  in minute 43 talk abount permition of api and token.
 -

 ASK: